nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 ## Layer 4: Named lifetimes

 Until now, we've only considered lifetimes that are confined to the extent of a function.
-Often, of course, we want to reason about lifetimes that begin or end after the current function has ended.
+Often, we want to reason about lifetimes that begin or end after the current function has ended.
 More subtle, we sometimes want to have lifetimes that sometimes begin and end in the current function, but which may (along some paths) extend